surmon-china/surmon-china.github.io/projects/vue-awesome-swiper/nuxt/README.md

 ### SSR

-In the SSR environment, you can control any component to be loaded and rendered only on the client.
+In the SSR environment, you can control any component to be loaded and rendered only in the browser (client).

-And you can use the following methods on Nuxt.js:
+You can use the following form in Nuxt.js:

 ```ts
 plugins: [